-Put simply, care farming is the therapeutic use of farming practices.
+Care farming means the therapeutic use of farming practices.
 It's sometimes called social farming.

-People regularly attend care farms as part of a health, social care, rehabilitation or specialist education programme.
+People attend care farms for different reasons.
+It could be for a health, social care, rehabilitation or specialist education programme.

-Deliver health, social or specialist educational care services for individuals from one or a range of vulnerable groups of people.
+Deliver health care, social care or specialist educational services for individuals from one or a range of vulnerable groups of people

 Provide a programme of farming-related activities for individuals with a defined need